zaida04/yoki/README.md

     - `pnpm i --r`
     - Change knexfile.example.ts => knexfile.ts & supply ENV variables in a `bot.env` file in the root.
     - `pnpm run build`
     - `pnpm run start::bot`
-    - `pnpm run start::dash`

 ## Commands
 Coming soon.

-## How can I contribute?
-Yoki is structured almost like a monorepo, with each module of it (giveaway, logging, etc) in different folders in src/.
-The structure we are attempting to create is so that only one line has to be changed in the core to add another module.
-Just extend core/structures/modules.
+## More Info
+Yoki is structured as a monorepo, with custom unrelated libraries in `lib/` and the main applications in `packages/`.
+In `packages/bot` is where the bot part of Yoki lives, with each part of Yoki such as logging and moderation separated into separate dirs. `core/` being the core of Yoki, `common/` being things that more than one folder share in dependency.

-## Scripts
+## Contributing
-`pnpm start::bot` - Compile the bot and run it.
-`pnpm start::dash` - Compile the dashboard and run it.
-`pnpm run lint` - Lint `packages`
-`pnpm run build` - Compile `packages`
+All PRs are welcome.
+People of any experience are free to open a PR and recieve feedback on how to make them ready for Yoki.

 ### LICENSING
 Created ~10/04/2020